david-sg/craps-in-javascript-v2/README.md

 It did not require content, but instead relied on random output and betting gameplay.
 This allowed more focus on getting the DOM and conditionals working properly.

+Tech Used:
+Javascript, html, bootstrap, chart.js.

+Unsolved Problems:
+More user testing needed to see player iteraction.
+Basic gameplay works.
+Further, multiple players, more automation in betting, ability to adjust defaults by user.